5 Times Square: Construction

-Usage
+Office usage

+2000s

 The building was completed in May 2002, and EY began moving 3,300 employees to 5 Times Square.
 By that September, 4,000 employees had moved in, occupying all the office floors.
 Upon the building's opening, there was 200,000 ft2 of vacant space, though this was not publicly advertised.
 The Department of Finance valued 5 Times Square in 2003 at $355 million, a 65 percent increase from the previous year's valuation of $215 million.
 A three-story Red Lobster restaurant opened at the base in July 2003.
 The base also contained the Times Square Brewery, which had been displaced from the site of Times Square Tower, as well as a Champs Sports store.
 A freight elevator in the building crashed in 2004, killing one person.

 Boston Properties attempted to sell 5 Times Square in early 2006 to Istithmar World.
 However, Istithmar declined to buy the building because of tax concerns, specifically the fact that EY would be the auditor for the sale.
 After putting the building back for sale in October 2006, Boston Properties sold it the following month to AVR Realty for $1.28 billion in cash, or about 1125 $/ft2.
 The sale, a record for the time, was part of a trend of real estate investment trusts purchasing Midtown property in the mid-2000s.
 That year, NBC Universal erected a screen and two billboards above the building's Champs Sports store, totaling 3,500 ft2.
 Cosmetics store Sephora opened a store at the building's base in July 2009.
-AVR hired CBRE Group to market the building in 2011 in advance of a possible sale.